FAQ

 How many vehicles can I have at one campsite?

 Not more than two motorized vehicles will be permitted on a campsite.
 Each motor vehicle must be registered on the camp permit and at the park office.
 Each motor vehicle must properly display a current Muskegon County Parks Motor Vehicle Entry Permit.
+Motor Vehicle Permits are $7.00 for a day pass, or $25.00 for an Annual Pass.
 Additional motor vehicles are not permitted to remain in the park between 10:00 p.m. and 8:00 a.m.

 How many tents can be on one campsite?